bbenchoff/bbenchoff.github.io/pages/Milipixel.md

 ## What is Milipixel?

-Milipixel is a photo sharing app for classic Macintosh hardware focused on vintage digital photography.
+Milipixel is an online photo sharing app for classic Macintosh hardware focused on vintage digital photography.
 The platform celebrates the distinctive CCD sensor aesthetic of early digital cameras like the Apple QuickTake, Kodak DCS-420, early Sony Mavica, and Casio QV series.
+It's Internet-aware, meaning you can upload your pictures to the web, download pictures from other photographers, as well as comment, like, and share pictures you find interesting.
+It's Instagram or Flickr, if it was built in 1994, and available only for Macintosh computers.

 This page details the Classic Mac client application that connects these vintage systems to the [Milipixel.com](https://milipixel.com) platform.